 Positive interactions drive ecosystem infrastructure (R. M. Callaway 1997; Gelmi-Candusso, Heymann, and Heer 2017).
 A positive interaction is any association between multiple individuals where one or more of the interactors benefits either in physical health or reproductive fitness (M. D. M. Bertness and Callaway 1994).
 These interactions are described by the Kingdom-level pathway they follow from benefactor to protégé (e.g. plant-plant, plant-animal, plant-animal-plant, etc.).
 By analyzing more narrow taxonomic interactions in a variety of ecosystems, we are able to further understand the importance of positive interactions in ecosystem structure and dynamics and infer biodiversity impacts.
 Mutualism is a more specific interspecific interaction when both interacting parties involved benefit (Barker et al. 2017; Bronstein 2009; Bronstein 2001).
 In harsh ecosystems (like deserts or islands), we see examples of “double mutualism” where each interactor exists in two distinct niches to provide two distinct services to an interspecific (Ladley and Kelly 1996; Kelly et al. 2004; Garcia, Espadaler, and Olesen 2012; Gomes, Quirino, and Araujo 2014).

 Facilitation usually describes positive interactions wherein the benefactor and protégé species are both plants (i.e. plant-plant) and less commonly plant-animal interactions (F. T. Maestre et al. 2009).
 Benefactor plant species increase germination, growth, and recruitment of protégé species under its canopy (Franco and Nobel 2009).
 In arid ecosystems, facilitating benefactor species provide resources like water, shade, and pollinators (Flores-Torres and Galindo-Escamilla 2017; Miranda-Jacome, Montaña, and Fornoni 2013; Mitchell et al. 2009), or protection from trauma by herbivory, trampling, freezing temperatures, predation, and wind (Gomez-Aparicio et al. 2008; Parker 1989; Tewksbury and Lloyd 2001; P. S. Nobel 1980).
 Keystone benefactor species which facilitate many species in an ecosystem are known as foundational species (Angelini et al. 2011; Almeida and Mikich 2018) and are dominant species in an ecosystem.
 Shrub species have been documented as the most common foundational species globally (Filazzola et al. 2017).
 Cylindropuntia acanthocarpa, a many-branched columnar member of the Cactaceae family is found as a dominant species in the Mojave Desert.
 It is morphologically similar to foundational shrubs, and it is likely a keystone foundational species itself.
 Members of the Cactaceae family have been documented as both protégée species and benefactor species in deserts.
 Carnegiea gigantea, a keystone columnar cactus species found in the Sonoran Desert, was the subject of the classic paper on facilitation, as a protégée species (Turner et al. 1966).
-It is an obligate protégée in that its seeds must be deposited under a benefactor shrub’s canopy to germinate (Taly D. Drezner and Garrity 2003; Taly Dawn Drezner 2010).
+It is an obligate protégée in that its seeds must be deposited under a benefactor shrub’s canopy to germinate which in turn requires dispersal away from the mother plant (Taly D. Drezner and Garrity 2003; Taly Dawn Drezner 2010).
 But before a plant can germinate, grow, and eventually facilitate other species, it must first be created (via sexual reproduction) and then disperse from the mother plant as a seed (Nathan and Muller-landau 2000; Wilson 1993).
 Seed dispersal can rely on biotic or abiotic vectors, but endozoochorous seed dispersal (dispersal through the gut of an animal) is shown to increase germination rate, especially by birds (Verdu and Traveset 2004; A Traveset, Riera, and Mas 2001; A. Traveset and Verdú 2002).
 This dual role as a benefactor and protégée at different life stages makes Cactaceae an interesting player in interaction ecology.